Meringue Kisses are really easy to make and look so pretty. They are great in a dessert but also to add something extra special to a celebration cake.

 Make sure you have a very clean bowl before cracking in the egg whites.
 You must not get any of the yolk in the bowl

-Whisk the egg whites until stiff - you will be able to hold the bowl over your head when they are stiff enough
+Whisk the egg whites until stiff at a medium speed - you will be able to hold the bowl over your head when they are stiff enough

 Add the sugar gradually, a large spoonful at a time